Guiding Success Early Learning Center

 1. The sixth annual Financial Literacy Survey of adults, conducted in 2012 on behalf of the National

-Foundation for Credit Counseling and the Network Branded Prepaid Card Association revealed
+for Credit Counseling and the Network Branded Prepaid Card Association revealed

 that: